camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * alpha releases up to the M3 milestone (at M3 the first release-candidate shall be ready)
 * release-candidates between the M3 and the M4 milestone,
-* finishing with the public-release for inclusion in the meta-release at the M5 milestone
+* at M4, provide the public-release for inclusion in the meta-release at the M5 milestone

 **Release patch**